AgentMC/Sao19/Translate/En/Part9.md

 It was not sword skills or sword priority that could cut the chain, but the miraculous ability to rewrite "the matter of the world" — the power of incarnation.

 Kirito went away three more steps, then stretched his left hand forward and pulled the right hand holding the Sword of the Night Sky behind his shoulder.
-Firmly pressed the floor with both legs spread forward and backward, breathed in heavily, and held it.
+Firmly pressed the floor with both legs spread forward and backward, breathed in deeply, and held it.

 Kirito’s body who took a stance not of a traditional school was covered in red light.
 A tornado-like wind blew up from his feet, and Ronye was almost blown away, but stomped hard and kept on her feet.